 How to locate and count coqui frogs

 Locating and recording the location of coqui frogs in the evenings when the males are vocalizing is an important step for effective control.
-Coqui counts ensure you are applying citric acid solution in the correct location and helps reduce citric acid waste.
+Accurately locating coqui ensure you are applying citric acid solution in the correct location and helps reduce citric acid waste.
 Keeping records of your coqui counts will also help with understanding how the coqui populations change over time and if your control strategies are working.
 If you would like to perform a coqui count on someone else’s property please ask permission from the property owner prior to beginning.

 When to count coqui frogs?